jvns/git-commit-folders/README.md

 ### git-commit-folders

 Gives you a folder for every commit in your git repository.
-It's read only, uses 0 disk space, and updates live based on the state of your git repository.

-Extremely experimental software.
+Extremely experimental software. please don't post this to news sites or anything, literally nobody has tried to run this software other than me.

 ### how to use it

 ```
 go build
 ./git-commit-folders -type nfs
+ls .git/commit-folders
 ```

 It'll mount a `.git/commit-folders` directory with all your commits in it